ansys/pyconverter-xml2py/doc/source/api/download.rst

 .. currentmodule:: pyconverter.xml2py.download

-The following functions enable to download the `_package` repository from the `GitHub repository <pyconverter.xml2py_gh_>`_.
+The following functions enable to download the `_package` folder from the `GitHub repository <pyconverter.xml2py_gh_>`_.

 .. autosummary::